2022 Call for Proposals

-All presenters are required to register for the conference and should be registered at least
+All presenters are required to register for the summer conference and should be registered at least

-one week prior to the start of the conference.
+two weeks prior to the start of the summer conference.

-A. All Thematic and Featured Session Rooms will be equipped with an LCD Projector Support Package which includes projection screen and projection table with electrical connections as well as an LCD projector.
-It does not include computer or Apple connections.
-All Thematic and Featured Session Rooms will have access to WiFi.
+A. All Multiple Paper Session Rooms will be equipped with an LCD Projector Support Package which includes a projection screen and projection table with electrical connections as well as an LCD projector.
+It does not include computers or Apple connections.
+All rooms will have access to WiFi.
 If additional audiovisual equipment is needed, ATE will provide the name of an agency that can be contacted for individual presentation arrangements.